tyleredwards01/Hordes.io-Discord-Bot/README.md

 # Hordes.io-Discord-Bot
-The Hordes.io Discord bot coded in python
+The Hordes.io Discord bot coded in Python 3.4.4